A decade ago the apple industry was on its knees. Growers were not receiving sustainable returns for many varieties and orchards…

 Water quality: 90% of all rivers will be swimmable by 2040.
 This is the first direct head-on attempt to improve water quality by imposing ambitious improvement targets.
 This is being supported by a $2billion clean-up fund.
 Water quality improvement is everyone’s responsibility, including farmers and urban dwellers.

 Air Quality: The PM10 Standards are responsible for dramatic improvements in air quality.
-This has led to a change in fieplaces, bans on open burning during winter months and a major insulation package.
+This has led to a change in fireplaces, bans on open burning during winter months and a major insulation package.

 Tyres: A National Environment Standard on tyres.
 This is supported by a new national tyre collection system, tyre shredding facilities and the ultra high temperature clean burning of the shredded tyres to help produce cement in the Nelson.